seanyoung/lrpeg/README.md

 PEG grammars are a set of rules.
 In lrpeg, each rule must end with a ";".
 Parsing starts at the top rule.

-- Each rule must start with an identifier, followed by `<-` and then the terms and terminated by `;`
+- Each rule must start with an identifier, followed by `<-` and then the terms and terminated by an optional `;`
 - A term can be repeated with `*`, `+` or optional `?`.
 - The list of terms cannot be empty (but a term can be optional)
 - A text literal can be encoded in single or double quotes ("foo" or 'bar')